tjanaka/website/README.md

 Refer to `package.json` for a complete list of dependencies.

+## Features

+- Add `katex: true` in the front matter to turn on Katex styling (JS rendering is done at compile time)

 ## References

 - [Creating a production-ready Eleventy project with webpack, Babel and Sass](https://dev.to/stowball/creating-a-production-ready-eleventy-project-with-webpack-babel-and-sass-35ep)